-One of many mistakes, organizations make is not having an effective monitoring system, which should be in place to calculate load and peak values with some analysis.
+One of many mistakes, organizations make is not having an effective monitoring system.
+This must be in place to calculate load and peak values with some analysis.
 That insight provides IT to proactively prepare systems or software accordingly.

-In some cases, they have monitoring system but it isn’t calculating everything from cradle to grave.
+For instance, they may have monitoring system but it isn’t calculating everything from cradle to grave.
 One should make sure that monitoring system should be able to calculate and take into consideration all values.
-Having very basic monitoring solution cannot provide enough insight timely to support or save time for customers in the outage hours.
+Having very basic monitoring solution cannot provide enough insight timely to support.
+It cannot save time for customers in the outage hours.

-Better monitoring systems can provide Proactive handling of problems and can generate support tickets automatically through proactive APIs which can be configured within your ticketing/support system.
+Better monitoring systems can provide Proactive handling of problems and can generate support tickets automatically.
+The automation from proactive APIs is helpful in automating your ticketing system.

-Without having a monitoring system, you’re basically driving a car without knowing how much fuel or what speed you have.
+Without having Monitoring system, you’re basically driving a car without knowing how much fuel or what speed you have.

 4) Timely Reviews on Capacity

-The last major factor is that once capacity is calculated and system is running fine, but you have to keep in mind that you should be able to review the trends from past months or year and consider forecasts in that Capacity Review.
-It could be monthly or quarterly but has to happen to ensure that systems are upto date and able to sustain for any new stuff.
+The last major factor is to Review the trends regularly.
+For instance, you should be able to review the trends from past months or year.
+This helps in considering forecasts in that Capacity Review.
+However, it may be monthly or quarterly, but has to happen.
+This is to ensure that systems are up to date and able to sustain for any new load.

 One of the examples is the virus you get to know, and for that you have to apply patches in timely manner to ensure lesser damage.